Find a Grave and Location

 Heritage Tours are well-researched and provide interesting information about local buildings, sites and neighborhoods.
 They have been developed by the Historic Preservation Commission of St. Joseph County, the The History Museum and several other local organizations.

-City Cemetery Entrance design
+City Cemetery Entrance construction

 To enhance the cemetery’s appearance, several lots are being purchased in front of the cemetery.
 This new space will see a street renovation with approximately 10 parking spots in a small parking lot with an attached plaza and green space.
 These additions should not only help beautify the neighborhood, but also make it easier for guests to visit the cemetery.
 A major effort is also underway to restore damaged and aging headstones in the cemetery.

-Headstone & Path Repairs design
+Headstone & Path Repairs completed

 To enhance the cemetery’s appearance and safety, headstones and pathways are being repaired.